rimarque/CPP-Modules/README.md

 ( , 99)
 ```

-Step 3.
-Sort Pair Collection (quicksort_pair()) - recursively sort Pair Collection by the highest value of each pair (in our case, the first).
+### Step 3.
+Sort Pair Collection
+Recursively sort Pair Collection by the highest value of each pair (in our case, the first).
 Every article I read about this algorithm mentioned that this sorting step needed to be done recursively.
 I found no more information about how it should be done.
 So I researched a few recursive sorting algorithms and implemented quicksort, adapting it to sort a pair collection by the first of each pair.
-The important thing here is that the pairs remain connected, but ordered by their highest value.
+The important thing here is that the pairs remain connected, but ordered by their highest value. (quicksort_pair())

 ```
 Pair Collection: